 Thank you so much for the love and support y’all showed Justin and me yesterday after we shared our happy news!
 I’ve been overcome with gratitude ever since!
 As I said I would yesterday, in today’s blog post, I’m sharing the heartache we went through to conceive this bundle of joy.
-It’s a long and very personal post, but one I know I had to write!
+It’s a long and very personal post, but one I knew I had to write!
 For me personally, yesterday’s post wasn’t complete without sharing the other side of the story.
-Not everything is “picture-perfect.”
-We often don’t share the low points in the journey that precede the “Insta-worthy” peaks.
-So today I’m here’s one of mine:
+So here goes…

 For those unfamiliar with IVF, the process includes daily self-injections into the abdomen to trigger the ovaries into becoming an “egg factory” of sorts.
 Doctors monitor progress, almost daily, by drawing blood and doing vaginal ultrasounds to measure the thickness of the lining.
 Next, surgery is performed to retrieve as many eggs as possible.
 These eggs are then fertilized externally with sperm, before being transferred back into the ovaries as an embryo.

 I was heartbroken.
 I was angry.
 I was lost.
-I didn’t understand why this was our journey, but I just had to trust God had a plan for us.
+I didn’t understand why this was our journey, but I just had to trust in God’s plan for us.

 I underwent my second embryo transfer on June 18th.
 The anxiety-ridden two week wait, infamously known as the “2ww”, following the transfer to find out if the embryo implanted successfully felt more like a decade.
 The ultimate unknown being that I could repeat this process once again (at such a large financial expense) without success.
 Although I kept telling myself to keep my hopefulness in check based on probabilities, maintaining that optimism was really difficult.
 Almost as a self-preservation of the heart, in the chance it was unsuccessful.